THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 Hopefully after you register for the job bank, you’ll get an email letting you know you have a top secret message in your MyCIC account to let you know you’ve been placed in the Express Entry pool.
 You’ll also be told your official score.

 Don’t just sit back and relax.
 Continue gathering your paperwork.
+If you don’t already have a job offer, this is the time to look for one.

 If anything you’ve put in your profile changes, you’ll need to update your profile.